 He received his Masters in Organizational Leadership from Woodbury University in 2014.

-During his time at Oxy, Wells has incorporated multimedia components into Oxy's athletic coverage, including highlight packages of sporting events and one-on-one interviews with athletes and coaches.
+During his time at Oxy, Wells has incorporated multimedia and social media into Oxy's athletic coverage, including highlight packages of sporting events and one-on-one interviews with athletes and coaches.
 He is a regular contributor to the Occidental College Alumni Magazine, writing feature stories on current and former Oxy athletes and coaches.

 Wells hosts Oxy's annual Roy Dennis Oxy's Awards Banquet and can frequently be found on the microphone doing public address announcing at various Oxy sporting events.